- About NALA

 Accreditation of the NALA Certification Program

-The National Commission for Certifying Agencies has accredited the NALA Certified Paralegal certification program for a five-year period, expiring April 30, 2019.
+The National Commission for Certifying Agencies has accredited the NALA Certified Paralegal certification program for a five-year period, expiring in 2024.

 Founded in 1975, NALA is a professional association providing continuing education and professional certification to paralegals.
 Currently, over 8,900 paralegals may use the Certified Paralegal (CP) designation.
 The CP credential has been awarded to over 18,000 paralegals in its span of almost 40 years.
 The Certified Paralegal (CP) program is the first certification program accredited by NCCA which serves the legal community.